Selecting a language will automatically trigger the translation of the page content.

 Selling a rental unit: what are the rules?

-When the landlord wants to sell a dwelling inhabited by a tenant, he has 2 options: wait for the end of the lease or sell the dwelling during the lease.
-Depending on the type of dwelling, empty (that is to say rented without furniture) or furnished, the rules to be respected are different.
+When the landlord wants to sell a dwelling inhabited by a tenant, he has 2 options: sell the dwelling at the end of the lease and without a tenant, or sell the dwelling under lease and still inhabited by the tenant.
+Depending on whether the accommodation was rented empty (i.e. rented without furniture) or furnished, the rules to be respected are different:

 The landlord may choose to sell the property after the tenant has permanently left the premises.